whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 * _Resentment instead of gratitude_: When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to feel resentment instead of gratitude for the gifts of life.

-* _Disconnection instead of connection with people_: When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have deep, trusting, meaningful connections with many other people.
+* _Disconnection instead of connection with people_: When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have trusting and meaningful connections with many other people.

 * _Disconnection instead of connection with nature_: Profit economies force people to seek money to survive, rather than build a mutually enriching relationship with the Earth.

 * _Displeasure instead of pleasure_: Many people who are deprived of abundant loving touch in childhood may feel displeasure, dissatisfaction or disconnection as a normal, baseline experience of life and struggle to feel deep pleasure.
-And many religions discourage deep pleasure.
+And many religions discourage pleasure.

 * _Forgetting instead of remembering_: Everybody has ancestors who lived in healthy nations in the past, but most have forgotten and think their unhealthy nation is "just how life is."